 The male libido is complex.
 It results from a combination of the physical and emotional aspects of the body.
 To integrate these areas, the body uses hormones and neurotransmitters.
 Steroid hormones, such as testosterone, prime the body to respond to sexual cues.
 They do so, in part, by affecting neurotransmitter function.2 However, the nervous system signals are the fast-acting, “in the moment” actors.2

 The relationship between dopamine and testosterone are interrelated.
 Dopamine can influence testosterone and the converse is true as well.
 In males, a key area of the brain for sexual function is the medial preoptic area (MPOA).

 These studies reveal how critical dopamine is for libido.
 They also highlight testosterone’s role in dopamine release.
-While the MPOA is important for performance, there are two other brain regions critical for sexual drive that involve dopamine.
+While the MPOA is important for performance, there are two other brain regions critical for the sexual drive that involves dopamine.

 But as stated above, the dopamine-testosterone relationship is not one-sided.